McFlyboy/Elcarim/README.md

 ## Old version
-This project is a re-creation of a project I did in Java a back in 2016-2018 called [Project 1996](https://github.com/McFlyboy/Project-1996).
+This project is a re-creation of a project I did in Java back in 2016-2018 called [Project 1996](https://github.com/McFlyboy/Project-1996).
 That version is still playable and can be found here: https://mcflyboy.itch.io/project1996 (Windows only)